 Evolving from the rationale and functions of the interim DCTO, it is critical to set up a permanent entity backed by a statute: the NJTC.
-As a statutory body, the NJTC would have continuity in its policy and operations, be vested with operational independence from the government, flexibility in funding appropriations and constitution of its governing and operational bodies whilst deriving its constitution, role, powers and functions from an Act of Parliament according sanctity to its operations.
-The NJTC will assume the role of a central body, to advance the unified (not uniform) digitisation of the judiciary through design and creation of public goods and infrastructure for adoption by States, prescription of standards, specifications and protocols, and to afford assistance to courts in adoption.
+As a statutory body, the NJTC would have continuity in its policy and operations, be vested with operational independence from the government, flexibility in funding appropriations and constitution of its governing and operational bodies whilst deriving its constitution, role, powers and functions from an Act of Parliament according to sanctity to its operations.
+The NJTC will assume the role of a central body, to advance the unified (not uniform) digitisation of the judiciary through design and creation of public goods and infrastructure for adoption by States, prescription of standards, specifications, and protocols, and to afford assistance to courts in adoption.
+In addition, the NJTC will play a key role in evolving model operational processes and guidelines for the setup of the proposed institutional structure (in a federated and unified manner) including assisting courts in identifying appropriate personnel and roles for development, configuration, and adoption of the Digital Infrastructure and in order to facilitate adoption, coordination, resourcing and adherence to timelines.

-Composition: The NJTC Board will comprise members of the SCeC, Chairpersons of HCCCs, independent technology experts, and representatives of relevant government departments such as Department of Law and Justice, Department of Legal Affairs, Ministry of Information and Technology.
+Composition: The NJTC Board will comprise members of the E-Committee, SCI, Chairpersons of HCCCs, independent technology experts, and representatives of relevant government departments such as Department of Law and Justice, Department of Legal Affairs, Ministry of Information and Technology.
 The Hon'ble Chief Justice of India or a sitting Supreme Court Judge nominated by the Hon'ble Chief Justice of India is to act as the Chairman of the Board.